-To date Greenfield-Sanders has published 23 etchings with master printers Paulson Bott Press, Berkeley, CA.
+To date Greenfield-Sanders has published 23 etchings with master printers Paulson Bott Press, Berkeley, California.

 Excerpt from “Isca Greenfield-Sanders: Painting the Shifting Sands of Memory,” by Stacey Goergen